 Instructions: In a teapot or saucepan, bring the water to a simmer.
 Pour the hot water into a mug.
-Add the whiskey, 2 teaspoons honey, and 2 teaspoon lemon juice.
+Add the whiskey, 2 teaspoons honey, and 2 teaspoons lemon juice.
 Stir until the honey has disappeared into the hot water.
 Taste, and add 1 teaspoon honey for more sweetness, and/or 1 teaspoon more lemon juice for more zing.
 Garnish with a lemon round and cinnamon stick (if using).
 Enjoy!

 Alternative: Hot Gin Toddy

 Another version of this is a hot gin toddy, for all my gin lovers out there (I’m in the same boat).
 I liked this recipe from Kitchen Stories because it has a spice to it, in addition, to be refreshingly hot and delicious.

 - 1tbsp fennel seed